 University life is not just about work and studying - you need to factor in time for fun and socialising too

-There are over 100 clubs and societies that are open to any faith, gender or ability so whatever your experience or background there is something for everyone.
-And if there isn’t something you are interested in you can even start your own society!
+There are over 100 sports and societies that are open to any faith, gender or ability so whatever your experience or background there is something for everyone.
+And if there isn’t something you are interested in you can even start your own society/sport!

-For a full list of all groups, clubs and societies or for further information on setting up your own group, visit the LiverpoolSU website.
+For a full list of all groups, clubs and societies or for further information on setting up your own group, visit the JMSU website.

 Becoming part of a team or taking part in physical activity can be a great way to unwind, keep fit and meet new people.
 John Moores Students’ Union offers a range of sports clubs and intramural (competitive) sport.

 Whether you're looking for the intensity of a team sport or the individual mental challenge of cross country, there's something for all abilities at JMSU: take a look at the current list.

 If you're looking for something fun and different why not give the Trampoline Club, Basketball or the Ski and Snowboard Team a try?